mh-cbon/go-msi/README.md

 - A windows machine (see [here](https://github.com/mh-cbon/go-msi/blob/master/unice-recipe.md) for unix friendly users)
 - wix >= 3.10 (may work on older release, but it is untested, feel free to report)
+- you must add wix bin to your PATH

 # Workflow